Kate is a mixed-methods researcher currently focused on user-experiences of digital, and energy, technology in the home.

 Kate has interests in co-design, data ethics, decision-making and transitions to a sustainable and healthy built environment.
-Her previous research includes the use of data in housing energy upgrades (retrofit) design; builder perspectives and training requirements for retrofit; social, environmental and technology innovation in offsite housing and fuel poverty.
+Her previous research includes the use of data in housing energy upgrades (retrofit) design; builder perspectives and training requirements for retrofit; innovation in offsite housing; smart prepayment meters and fuel poverty alleviation.

-Kate has worked for the Centre for Sustainable Energy on projects relating to energy efficiency, comfort, equality and smart city development; as a trainee building surveyor at Gascoyne-Cecil Estates in Hatfield and as a CAD technician at Making Plans in Leeds.
+Kate previously worked for the Centre for Sustainable Energy on projects relating to energy efficiency, comfort, equality and smart city development; as a trainee building surveyor at Gascoyne-Cecil Estates in Hatfield and as a CAD technician at Making Plans in Leeds.
 She continues to engage the construction sector, practitioners and policy teams through her research.

 Kate holds Associate Fellowship for the Higher Education Academy.
 She provides sessions on sustainable housing within the MEng Design Engineering, MSc Environmental Technology Urban Sustainable Environments option and the MSc Sustainable Cities courses.
-She previously taught on construction and engineering units at the University Centre, Scunthorpe.
+She previously taught on construction and engineering units at the University Centre in North Lincolnshire.

-Kate enjoys working with students on research projects and is always open to discussing ideas.
+Kate is a collaborative researcher, enjoys working with students on research projects and is always open to discussing ideas.
 She is the Equality, Diversity and Inclusion representative for post-graduate groups across the School of Design Engineering.
 Kate has been both mentee and mentor on the Open Life Science programme.

 Murtagh N, Owen A, Simpson K, 2021, Engaging UK repair-maintain-improve practitioners in improved building performance, International Journal of Building Pathology and Adaptation, ISSN:2398-4708